dipy/dipy/doc/gimbal_lock.rst

 .. image:: images/spitfire_0.png

-Imagine we wanted to do a slight roll with the left wing tilting down (rotation about $x$) like this:
+Imagine we wanted to do a slight roll with the left-wing tilting down (rotation about $x$) like this:

 .. image:: images/spitfire_x.png